 Milwaukee Irish Fest @ Henry Maier Festival Park

 If the blur of whisky, corned beef, green beer, and “Blow me, I’m Irish” novelty shirts enjoyed every mid-March isn’t enough Irish heritage for you, Irish Fest strives to extend the celebration into August—without leaning on all the broad/borderline offensive generalizations of St. Paddy’s.
-Instead, attendees milling about Henry Maier Festival Park can imbibe in popular Irish fare and enjoy a heft of Irish and Celtic music from dozens of acts (both North American and European), including, thankfully, Red Hot Chilli Pipers…again.
+Instead, attendees milling about the Summerfest grounds can imbibe in popular Irish fare and enjoy a heft of Irish and Celtic music from dozens upon dozens of acts (both North American and European), including Milwaukee favorites like Frogwater, The Gleasons, and Reilly.

 Milwaukee Journal Sentinel A La Carte @ Milwaukee County Zoo

 What do you get when you combine the Milwaukee County Zoo, the Milwaukee Journal Sentinel, food from around the city, and live music?
-The annual and ever-popular “Fest with the Beasts,” that’s what.
-Finally, your chance to hear chow down on some local food, take in some local music, and watch monkeys quietly groom themselves all at the same time has arrived.
+The annual and ever-popular “Feast with the Beasts,” that’s what.
+Finally, a chance to chow down on some local food, take in some local music, and watch monkeys quietly groom themselves all at the same time.